 Specifies the name of the ielftool converted output file.
 By default, the linker will use the project name with a filename extension.
-The filename extension depends on which output format you choose, for example, either srec or hex.
+The filename extension depends on which output format you choose.
 To override the default name, select the Override default option and specify the alternative filename or filename extension.